 Pay attention to terms!
 Terms are important but many people overlook them.
 The terms include anything related to the financing contact.
 One thing you should be aware of, especially if you are getting a loan from a traditional bank or finance company, is a low interest during a promotional period that then converts to a higher interest amount afterward.
 If you are buying a house to fix and sell, you might be able to sell your property before the lower interest term expires, allowing you to borrow for less; but if you hold an investment for a period of time and the interest rate balloons then you need to factor that price change into your profit expectations.

 Be aware that property financing is not just done through large banks.
 There are other ways to finance your property, including seller financing, partnering, and even paying for your investment property with your IRA or 401(k).
 So you have plenty of financing options if you are not ready to buy the property with cash.

-Use these 4 tips for financing your investment property in NJ, PA and you’ll be able to acquire more properties and build your investment portfolio faster.
+Use these 4 tips for financing your investment property in NJ, NY, PA and you’ll be able to acquire more properties and build your investment portfolio faster.